-Reduction of aflatoxin contamination in maize in Burkina Faso
+Reducing aflatoxin contamination in maize in Burkina Faso

-Against that background, the project will apply an innovative, holistic and integrated approach for the control and reduction of aflatoxin contamination.
-In so doing, it will strengthen the adaptation and management capacities of the main stakeholders in the value chain, including producers, farmer associations, and local public and private support services.
+The STDF project applied an innovative, holistic and integrated approach for the control and reduction of aflatoxin contamination.
+In doing so, it strengthened the adaptation and management capacities of key stakeholders, which include producers, farmer associations, and local public and private support services.
 It also provides an opportunity for the government, producer organizations, and technical and financial partners to coordinate their actions as part of a common approach to address this threat, which continues to take on alarming proportions.
 The project was developed through an STDF PPG, which was used to facilitate local research and consultations between 2017 and 2018.

 Burkina Faso's capacity to meet safety requirements for maize strengthened